 In the primary analyses, we will test the two confirmatory hypotheses outlined below.
 The conclusions of the paper will be based on the outcome of these primary analyses and its results will be reported in the main text of the manuscript.

-Hypothesis 1: We hypothesize that participants receiving unconditional lump-sum cash-transfers will show better cognitive performance in the short term compared to participants in the no treatment group (2-5 weeks)
+Hypothesis 1: We hypothesize that participants receiving unconditional lump-sum cash-transfers will show better cognitive performance in the short-term compared to participants in the no treatment group (2-5 weeks)

-Hypothesis 2: We hypothesize that participants receiving unconditional lump-sum cash-transfers will show better cognitive performance in the long term compared to participants in the no treatment group (12-13 months).
+Hypothesis 2: We hypothesize that participants receiving unconditional lump-sum cash-transfers will show better cognitive performance in the long-term compared to participants in the no treatment group (12-13 months).

 The secondary analysis will consist of two exploratory parts.
-The detailed results of the secondary analysis will be published in the Appendix and only a summary of the results will be reported in the main text.

 First, we will assess the robustness of the results of the primary analysis using a multiverse approach (see below for details).

 Second, we will conduct multiple mediation analyses to understand the driving mechanism behind the observed effects in the primary analysis.

+The detailed results of the multiverse and the mediation analyses will be published in the Appendix and only a summary of the results will be reported in the main text.
+Regarding the multiverse analysis, we will provide a summary about which analytical choices and dependent variables lead to different or same inferences as the main analysis (better performance vs. inconclusive results vs. worse performance).
+Our aim will be to reveal the robustness and the sensitivity of the results to different analytical choices.

 Statistical framework